SWEN90009-2022/swen90009-2022-resources/checklists/Sprint-3.md

 - [ ] Presentation: The user stories document is clearly laid out.
 The user stories are well-written and they are unambiguous.
 They contain no typos or spelling errors.

-## Consistency between User Stories, Goal Model and Personas
-Make sure that your user stories, Goal Model (i.e. motivational model) and personas satisfy the following 9 consistency principles (CP):
-- [ ] CP1: There should be at least one persona for every role in the motivational model.
-- [ ] CP2: Every persona should relate to a role in the motivational model.
-- [ ] CP3: The grouping of user stories into epics should be reflected in the motivational models.
-- [ ] CP4: Every user story needs to relate to one of the nodes in the model.
-- [ ] CP5: There should be at least one user story for every leaf node in the motivational model.
-- [ ] CP6: There should be at least one user story for every quality goal.
-- [ ] CP7: Every quality goal occurring within a user story should appear in the motivational model.
-- [ ] CP8: There should be at least one user story for every emotional goal.
-- [ ] CP9: Every emotional goal occurring within a user story should appear in the motivational model.

 ## User Story Map
 Make sure that your user story map satsifies the following criteria: